cudspan/schema/docs/index.md

 ---
-layout: index_default
+layout: default
 title: Turbonomic Data Ingestion Framework
 ---

-ARF YOU DOG!!!

 Welcome to the Turbonomic Data Ingestion Framework (DIF).
-This framework enables you to declare custom entities and entity metrics for you environment, and load them into the Turbonomic Market for analysis.
+This framework enables you to declare custom entities and entity metrics for your environment, and load them into the Turbonomic Market for analysis.